Categories¶

 Deferred¶

 The categories below are scaffolded as placeholders.
-None are public-facing yet.
-Each activates only after the pilot has produced a published measured baseline AND the category has been explicitly chosen as the next step.
+None have reference-layer or measurement coverage yet.
+Each measurement programme activates only after the pilot has produced a published measured baseline AND the category has been explicitly chosen as the next step.

 | Category | Working name | Why it's a candidate |